nmshd/documentation/_docs_integrate/03-connector-modules.md

 It is not recommended to use this Module for production szenarios.
 {: .notice--danger}

-The `autoAcceptRelationshipCreationChanges` Module listens to the notifications about incoming Relationship Change Requests.
+The `autoAcceptRelationshipCreationChanges` Module listens to the events about incoming Relationship Change Requests.
 It immediately accepts the Requests, using the configured `responseContent`.

 Keep in mind that you need to synchronize the state of the Connector with the Backbone in order to receive incoming Relationship Requests.
 The `sync` Module automates this, but you can also do this manually by calling the `/api/v1/Account/Sync` route.